 Drs.
 Bryan Young and Fred Whitford [Purdue University] and Joseph Matthews [Southern Illinois University] have published the 13th Edition of Compendium of Herbicide Adjuvants.
-This publication contains 779 entries from 38 companies, organizes adjuvant products by type [nonionic surfactants, crop oil concentrates, etc.], and provides the product name, manufacturer or distributor, principal functioning agents, and use rates for each listed product.
+This publication contains 780 entries from 38 companies, organizes adjuvant products by type [NIS, COC, etc.], and provides the product name, manufacturer or distributor, principal functioning agents, and use rates for each listed product.
 The information for each listed adjuvant is based on descriptions provided by the manufacturer or distributor.
 A compendium index can be used to find specific adjuvant products by their trade names.